cages/las-util-php/README.md

 In a web browser, browse to:
 http://localhost:7000/upload

-Select a LAS file to upload. (version.las in prj/raw_data is a simple test file).
+Select a LAS file with only a ~VERSION section to upload.
+Version.las in prj/example_data is verified to work.
 Click 'upload'

-A message will report whether the file was uploaded or is already there.
+Select the 'Display LAS Files' menu item.
+The uploaded file will have the most recent date.

 DESCRIPTION